afbc04/myBus/requirements/README.md

     - Number of users active
     - Number of buses
     - Number of active buses
-    - Number of travels
+    - Number of trips
-    - Number of travels realized
+    - Number of trips realized
-    - Number of travels cancelled
+    - Number of trips cancelled
     - Number of bus pass types
     - Number of places
 - Indicating a date, displays information about its subdates, such as:
     - Number of users created
-    - Number of travels
+    - Number of trips
-    - Number of travels cancelled
+    - Number of trips cancelled
-    - Percentage of travels with delay
+    - Percentage of trips with delay
     - Number of passengers
     - Number of unique passengers